-Low-intensity exercise like yoga and pilates can reduce insulin resistance.
-It can also help with toning and building muscle, burning more glucose, just resting.
+Low-intensity exercises like yoga and pilates can reduce insulin resistance.
+It can also help with toning and building muscle, burning more glucose at rest.

-High-intensity exercise like HIIT and running is ok as long as it does not raise your cortisol levels.
+High-intensity exercises like HIIT and running is okay if it does not raise your cortisol levels.